EECS150/asic-labs-fa22/lab3/spec.md

 In this step, Hammer invokes Genus to read the technology libraries and the RTL Verilog files, as well as the constraints we provided in the `design.yml` file.
-Hammer will exit with an error, which is expected as Hammer looks for the final synthesis output files to gauge its success.
-We have not yet generated the gate-level Verilog, so we know Hammer will display an error after every step except the last one.

     make redo-syn HAMMER_EXTRA_ARGS="--stop_after_step syn_generic"